tytydraco/yessleep/out/Abortion_takes_a_holiday.md

 "YES!" replied Ace and then my stomach tingled and sorta glowed maybe and the sky grew cloudless.
 Lightning flashed and the cows mooed like they hadn't been milked in too long.
 Thunder shook the old house and I heard Daddy yell, "Whut the-" and then I heard him have a bad fall.
 Kinda like Ma's Christmas accident.
 When the thunder and Daddy settled I said, "Should I look Ace?"

 "Go to bed Selma.
 Tomorrow's the first day of the of the end of time.
 We're both still growing.
 We need our rest.
+Your Daddy'll be just fine," Ace said, the least angry I had heard him.

+The old creaky house was silent a moment.

+Then I said, "Ace?"

+"Yea, kid?"

+"I'm sorry I was going to stab you to death with a pen earlier."

-Your Daddy'll be just fine.
-Let's just close our eyes and sleep."
+"Let's just close our eyes and sleep," Ace responded.

 So we did.